 Every family has a story.
-Our story began with a passion for photography in high school – that evolved into a family business that has been around for nearly 40 years!
+Our story began with a passion for photography in high school – that evolved into a family business that has been around for 40+ years!
 Today, it is our greatest honor to capture our client’s unique stories through family portraits, creating family heirlooms for future generations to enjoy.
 It’s what we love to do each and every day.

 Seattle area native Bruce Hudson and his late wife Sue started Hudson’s Photography in 1982.

 Orange Coast College Jazz Festival in California 1973

 As with many professional photographers, Bruce’s love of photography started out at a young age.
 He took his first photography class as a Sophomore while attending Kent-Meridian High School in Kent, WA.
 This was also when he met his High School sweetheart Sue.
 In 1975 Bruce & Sue married at the young age of 20 & 21.

 While Bruce attended Western Washington University as a music major and Sue worked for the City of Bellingham, they began to photograph weddings on the weekends for friends and family.

 After graduation, Bruce started his teaching career at Tahoma HS in Maple Valley WA.
 He and Sue still photographed weddings on the weekends to supplement their “day ‘ jobs.
 After 4 years of teaching band and photographing on average 50-100 weddings per year, Bruce & Sue took a leap of faith and turned their photography hobby and transformed it into a full-time profession!

 In the early years of Hudson Portraits, the Hudsons main focus was to build a business on the strong foundation of superior customer service and innovative photography.
 “We have always had a passion for our clients that was contagious.
 I feel that is why our business grew so quickly from the start.
 Positive word of mouth marketing spread like wildfire,” says Bruce!